KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Figure 7.23: Time Weekly hierachy: table shows weeks in the month.

-   Filtering

--  (g) a highlighted member (result of searching), ï (h) a save and a cancel buttons.
+-  (g) a highlighted member (result of searching),

+- (h) a save and a cancel buttons.

    |image158|

    Figure 7.24: Dialog for slicer choosing.

 In particular, it is possible to search for a member in three ways:

 1. by browsing the member tree (Figure 7.25);

-2. by typing memberís name or itís part in the input field and clicking on the search button.
+2. by typing member‚Äôs name or it‚Äôs part in the input field and clicking on the search button.
 The research will be possible if the user    enters at least four letters.
-If the user wishes to include memberís siblings to the research, the checkbox (Figure 7.24, (d)) needs to be checked (Figure 7.26);
+If the user wishes to include member‚Äôs siblings to the research, the checkbox (Figure 7.24, (d))          needs to be checked (Figure 7.26);

-3. after the first research, if the user types some other memberís name before clicking on the search button, visible members whose names contains a entered text will be highlighted (Figure 7.27).
+3. after the first research, if the user types some other member‚Äôs name before clicking on the search button, visible members whose        names contains a entered text will be highlighted (Figure 7.27).

 Once the selection has been saved, the users choice will affect the pivot table and the filter cards slicer name will rearrange.

 Filtering
 ~~~~~~~~~

-   To filter dimension members in a pivot table, the user should click
-   on a button (see Figure 7.5) located on the right side of dimensionís
-   filter card placed in the filter area.
+To filter dimension members in a pivot table, the user should click on a button (see Figure 7.5) located on the right side of dimension‚Äôs filter card placed in the filter area.

-   Filtering

    |image159|